When you and your spouse decide it is time to end your marriage, the most

 you can do is keep your child from his or her other parents—you

 both need to be supportive of your child’s wishes in keeping the

 Contact Our Experienced Westchester County Divorce Lawyers Today

 Are you and your spouse heading for divorce, and you don’t know where

 to turn for proper legal counsel, care, and representation?
 Look no further than

-Friedman & Friedman, Attorneys at Law!
+Friedman & Friedman PLLC, Attorneys at Law!
 We are comprised of Westchester County divorce attorneys who have one

 goal in mind: delivering you the most successful results possible.
 Allow

 us to advocate on your behalf today.

 Schedule an initial consultation with a member of our firm by